OBJECTIVE OF THESE PAGES

 contains early references, a discussion of Lennan/Lennon,

-some Scottish emigrés, and my father's
+some Scottish emigrés, and my father's manuscript

-manuscript research which stimulated my interest in
+research which stimulated my interest in genealogy.
+This

-consulted in Salt Lake City in July 2002.
-Notes taken are
+Salt Lake City in July 2002.
+Notes taken are on a early sources sub-page.
+There is also a

-There is also a sub-page with maps on
+sub-page with maps on Irish Lenn*n

-variants in GRO data was added in October 2003 and
+data was added in October 2003 and early Irish manuscripts were expanded,

-expanded, and Irish language
+and Irish language

 interpretations commenced in November 2003.
 A Lenn*n